Board of Directors

 Risa Jaz Rifkind

-Risa Jaz Rifkind (she/her) is a justice advocate who seeks to make change by shifting access to power and influence.
-As the Director of Civic Engagement and Marketing for Disability Lead, she propels the organization to realize its vision to have people with disabilities lead with power and influence.
-By identifying and developing strategic partnerships, ...
+Risa Jaz Rifkind is a justice advocate who seeks to make change by shifting access to power and influence.
+As Chief Strategy Officer for Disability Lead, she advances the organization's growth nationally to realize its vision to have people with disabilities lead with power, influence, and authenticity.
+By identifying and developing strategic partnerships...

 Outside of Disability Lead, Risa is involved in various leadership roles.
+In 2023, she joined the Board of Directors for Proteus Fund.
 In 2022, she was appointed to the National Council on Disability by President Biden.
 In 2020, Risa participated on the Disability Inclusion Fund’s grantmaking committee.
 Previously, Risa was Program Manager at The Chicago Community Trust where she developed their disability inclusion priorities and practices and managed several disability inclusion initiatives including the Disabilities Fund, ADA 25 Advancing Leadership, and ADA 25 Chicago.

 Read more